0xKourama/Elbanna-NP-Notes/Learning/Articles/PetitPotam/PetitPotam.md

 ![kali-ip-config](kali-ip-config.jpg)

 ## 4. Windows Machine (192.168.126.128)
-for requesting a TGT and doing the DCSync attack (it shouldn't be in the domain, but should have the DC as its DNS server).
+for requesting a TGT and doing the DCSync attack (The machine shouldn't be in the domain, but should have the Domain Controller set as its primary DNS server).

 ![Windows-Attacker-ipconfig](Windows-Attacker-ipconfig.jpg)